beauvilerobed/ds-ml-notes-projects-and-tutorials/README.md

 - Maximum Length of a Common Subarray
 - Maximum Sum of Increasing Subsequence
 - Smallest Number of Perfect Squares Sum to N
-- All Combinations of K Numbers from 1 to N
+- All Combinations of K Numbers From 1 to N
 - [More](https://github.com/beauvilerobed/algos-and-data-strucs)